Food governance

 Food Governance Conference

-• Under the auspices of the Food Governance Node, Drs Belinda Reeve and Alexandra Jones (Node co-founders) established Australia’s first Food Governance Conference.
+• Under the auspices of the Food Governance Node, Associate Professors Belinda Reeve and Alexandra Jones (Node co-founders) established Australia’s first Food Governance Conference.

 • The conference is a collaborative endeavour between The University of Sydney Law School, the Charles Perkins Centre and the George Institute for Global Health, and was first run at Sydney Law School in July 2016.
-The conference brings together lawyers, nutritionists, policy analysts, and health scientists to explore how law, policy, and regulation address food system challenges or contribute to them at local, national, regional, and global levels.
+This was followed by conferences in 2019, 2021, and 2024.
+The conference brings together researchers from across a range of disciplines to explore how law, policy, and regulation address food system challenges or contribute to them at local, national, regional, and global levels.
 This includes issues such as food security, food safety, food sustainability, equity and social justice in global food systems, and nutrition: under/malnutrition, obesity, and noncommunicable disease

 Senate Select Committee into the Obesity Epidemic in Australia